No Regrets for Learning the Prior in Bandits: Regret Bounds

-The $(k, Y_{s,t}(k))$ term above corresponds to arm $k$ being a part of the action taken in round $t$ of task $s$.
-For any $k\in [K]$, due to the chain rule of mutual information we have
+The term $(k, Y_{s, t}(k))$ is a tuple of a pulled arm $k$ and its observation in round $t$ of task $s$.
+For any $k$, from the chain rule of mutual information, we have

-Next we combine the mutual-information terms across all rounds and tasks, similarly to \cref{lemm:decomp}, and bound corresponding $\Gamma_{s,t}(k)$ and $\epsilon_{s,t}(k)$ independently of $m$ and $n$.
-Here forced exploration is not necessary as we accrue regret for arm $k$ in a task only if it is played at least once in that task.
+Next we combine the mutual-information terms across all rounds and tasks, as in \cref{lemm:decomp}, and bound corresponding $\Gamma_{s, t}(k)$ and $\epsilon_{s, t}(k)$ independently of $m$ and $n$.
+Due to forced exploration, the estimate of $\mu_*(k)$ improves for all arms $k$ as more tasks are completed, and $\Gamma_{s, t}(k)$ decreases with $s$.
 This leads to \cref{thm:semibanditinfo}, which is proved in \cref{sec:appendix-semi-bandit}.

-\begin{restatable}[\textbf{Semi-bandit}]{theorem}{semibanditinfo} The regret of \adats is bounded for any $\delta \in (0,1]$ as
+\begin{restatable}[\textbf{Semi-bandit}]{theorem}{semibanditinfo} The regret of \adats is bounded for any $\delta \in (0, 1]$ as